2023 Monday-Night Series

 The warning signal will be at 1845.

 This series will be governed by the rules as defined in The Racing Rules of Sailing.

-The Sailing Instructions and any additional documents are available either in the clubhouse or downloadable from this web site.
-Any changes to the Notice of Race will be incorporated into this online version and posted as a notice to competitors..
+The Sailing Instructions and any additional documents will be available either in the clubhouse or downloadable from this web site.
+Any changes to the Notice of Race will be incorporated into this online version and posted as a notice to competitors.